 Five days of artisan perfumery practice at 4160Tuesdays' studio

-We've been running 4160Tuesdays for seven years now, and in that time we've been voted Independent House of of Year 2015 by EauMG and Indie House of the Year 2017 by CaFleureBon.
+We've been running 4160Tuesdays for seven years now, and in that time we've been voted Independent House of of Year 2015 by EauMG and Indie House of the Year 2017 and perfume of the year 2018 by CaFleureBon.
 Dirty Honey won EauMG Indie Scent of the Year 2016, New York '55 was second in the Stylist Best Beauy Awards 2016, Maxed Out, Midnight in the Palace Garden and Mother Nature's Naughty Daughters have been shortlisted in the Fragrance Foundation Awards.

 Why tell you this?
 Because despite being industry mavericks, we're doing something right, and we truly love to share everything we know with people who want to like to learn new things.